 More one-stop trips!

-Bloomington, Minnesota Country Inn and Suites Mall of America Across the street from the mall—a walkway opening in 2014 will stretch over busy Killebrew Avenue—this hotel’s American Dream package (from $230) makes a family getaway easy on your wallet.
-The deal includes a guest room, an on-site breakfast, four unlimited-ride wristbands to Nickelodeon Universe, four passes to Moose Mountain Mini Golf, four passes to the Flying Dutchman Ghostly Gangplank Walk ropes course, a mall coupon book and more.
-(952) 831-9595; countryinns.com
+Bloomington, Minnesota Country Inn and Suites Mall of America Across the street from the mall—a walkway opened in 2014 and stretches over busy Killebrew Avenue—this hotel’s American Dream package makes a family getaway easy on your wallet.
+The deal includes a guest room, an on-site breakfast, four unlimited-ride wristbands to Nickelodeon Universe, four passes to Moose Mountain Mini Golf, four passes to the Flying Dutchman Ghostly Gangplank Walk ropes course, a mall coupon book and more. countryinns.com

 Wisconsin Dells Kalahari Resort Sheer size can make this African-theme hotel with 756 guest rooms a little overwhelming.
-Wisconsin’s biggest indoor water park and resort offers an indoor theme park, a bowling alley, a zip line, a spa, live lion and tiger cubs in the lobby, and a 15-screen movie theater.
-Get free in-room delivery of the owners’ signature pizza—their first business before their booming water park empire.
-From $350.
-(608) 254-5466; kalahariresorts.com
+Wisconsin’s biggest indoor water park and resort offers an indoor theme park, a bowling alley, a zip line, a spa, and a 15-screen movie theater.
+Get free in-room delivery of the owners’ signature pizza—their first business before their booming water park empire. kalahariresorts.com

-Chicago The Ritz-Carlton Luxury brands are competing for kids’ love; here, every afternoon, kids can help bake cookies with chefs in the massive hotel kitchen.
+Chicago The Ritz-Carlton Luxury brands are competing for kids’ love; here, every afternoon, kids can help decorate cupcakes with chefs in the massive hotel kitchen.
 Another big draw: Water Tower Place’s American Girl store on the ground floor (the hotel uses floors 15–30, and a staffer will even deliver your American Girl purchases to your room).
-Also, a pinstriped candy man brings a cart of sweets to guest rooms.
-From $455.
-(312) 266-1000; fourseasons.com/chicagorc
+Also, a pinstriped candy man brings a cart of sweets to guest rooms. ritzcarlton.com

 Schaumburg, Illinois AmericInn Price sells this no-frills former Hampton Inn just west of Woodfield Mall and the Streets of Woodfield, a shopping, dining and entertainment complex that includes a Legoland Discovery Center, a GameWorks (a restaurant and bar with video games) and a 20-screen multiplex.
-Located 30 miles northwest of Chicago, the hotel serves free breakfast in the lobby.
-From $90.
-(847) 619-1000; americinn.com
+Located 30 miles northwest of Chicago, the hotel serves free breakfast in the lobby. americinn.com